0nix/ggj21/twine/scriptstuff.md

 Hassel pays no mind to this remark and goes back through the hallway, presumably to get dressed.
 Audio information indicates this, and he emerges from the hallway again hastily dressed in a wrinkled shirt and pants.

-"I have to run to the Party headquarters and set this right, Nadine."
+"I ha-ha-have to run to the Party headquarters and set this right, dear."
 He says in a hurried tone.
-"Everything has gone wrong, I don't think they have the right Albert Hassel.
-This is terrible, Nadine.
-Terrible."
+"Ev-ev-everything has gone wrong, I don-don-don't think they have the right Albert Hassel.
+This is terrible, terrible, terrible."

 You observe Hassel grab the suspicious package observed yesterday and hand it over to Lietzka.
 "Here," he says. "this came in the mail for you.
-I don't recall you had told anyone that you had moved in with me, but it seems our dear government knows everything before I do."
+Do-do-don't recall you had told anyone that you had moved in with me, but it seems the-they-they know everything before I do."

 You observe Nadine taking the package.
 It is notable that she does not seem surprised or phased by the package's appearance, suggesting she was expecting it already. <- The suspicious package unaccounted for by Division XIX was sent to Nadine.

 Hessel goes in for a kiss on the cheek to Leitzka, something she rebuffs by looking away.
 Hassel's tone gets increasingly despondent.
-"So that's how it's going to be now, is it?
-Even you are going to abandon me the moment things go wrong?"
+"So that's how it's going to-to-to be?
+Even you are going to ab-ab-abandon me the moment things go wrong?"

 Leitzka scoffs.
 You observe her going to the living room, grabbing the book on top of the coffee table and cradle it like a baby.
 "I am starting to think that trusting you is not such a good idea, Albert.
 And I wish you didn't give me more reasons to believe that."

 "I don't believe this," you observe Hassel say with a tone of exasperation.
 "N-n-no, I-I don't believe this at all."
 He shuts the door and presses himself against Leitzka in a clear attempt to assert dominance.
 By the way she winces, it's safe to assume that Leitzka did not expect this reaction.

 "You think I'm playing, Nadine?" he asks "You think I'm p-p-pretending or s-something?
 That I like that this is happening?
-It may come as a surprise to you, but I don't.
-I wish I could tell you why does the Party want my head on a p-pike, I'd love to know myself.
+It may surprise you, but I don't.
+I wish I could tell you why does the Party want my head on a p-pike.
+I'd love to know, myself.
 Then I could get us a permission to leave and put this madness behind us."

 A brief silence.